-Hot swappable keyboards are great!
+Hot-swappable keyboards are great!
 They allow you to quickly switch out the switches in your keyboard without as much as glancing at a soldering gun—which can save you a lot of time and complications.
-And if you want hot swapping with wireless functionality, then Keychron’s K6 and K8 keyboards are your best options.
+And if you want hot-swapping with wireless functionality, then Keychron’s K6 and K8 keyboards are your best options.

 As far as options go, there are quite a few.
 You can get these keyboards with either plastic or aluminum bodies, white or RGB backlighting, and with either Gateron (Red, Blue, or Brown) or LK optical (which promise lower latency and come in either Red, Blue, or Brown variants) switches.
-You can also choose to get these keyboards without the hot-swapping functionality, which cuts the price down by about $10.
+You can also choose to get these keyboards without the hot-swapping functionality, cutting the price down by about $10.

-Like the K6 and K8, there are no available reprogramming tools for these keyboards, but you can still access media controls (and the few missing keys) through key combinations that are printed on the keycaps.
-You also still get macOS-friendly keycaps out of the box with an additional set of Windows keycaps also included.
+Like the K6 and K8, there are no available reprogramming tools for these keyboards, but you can still access media controls (and the few missing keys) through key combinations printed on the keycaps.
+You also still get macOS-friendly keycaps out of the box, with an additional set of Windows keycaps also included.
 And, just like the K6 and K8, the K2 and K4 both use Bluetooth for wireless, with an included USB-A cable for wired mode.

 You can choose between aluminum or plastic bodies for both boards, along with either white backlighting or full RGB.
 The K2 allows you to get PBT keycaps if you want (although you’ll be limited to white backlighting and a plastic body), and you can choose between Gateron Blue, Red, or Brown switches.
-The K4 may not have PBT keycaps available, but it offers more switch options including LK Optical Blue, Red, and Brown switches, along with Gateron Blue, Red, Brown, and Yellow switches.
+The K4 may not have PBT keycaps available, but it offers more switch options, including LK Optical Blue, Red, and Brown switches, along with Gateron Blue, Red, Brown, and Yellow switches.